Programs > Brochure

 Amman, Jordan; Jerash, Jordan; Madaba, Jordan; Petra, Jordan; Wadi Rum, Jordan (Outgoing Program)

 |Dates / Deadlines:|

 ** Indicates rolling admission application process.
 Applicants will be immediately notified of acceptance into this program and be able to complete post-decision materials prior to the term's application deadline.

 |Language Prerequisite:||No||Minimum GPA:||2.0|

-*NOTE: All applications submitted after December 1 will be assessed a $100 processing fee.
+*NOTE: IF the application deadline is extended, all applications submitted after December 1 will be assessed a $100 processing fee*

 Jordan is a fascinating country rich in tradition yet modern at the same time with Amman as its cosmopolitan capital and crossroads of several cultures and religions.
 Jordan is home to numerous UNESCO world heritage sites such as desert castles, Wadi Rum Valley and Desert and, of course, the 2000-year-old city of Petra carved in stone that is a must-see for all world travelers.
 Jordan is an essential hub of diplomacy in the Arab world.
 This course will explore Jordan from north to south in all its historic splendor and physical beauty, as well as give the student insights on the cultures, history, human rights, politics, and diplomacy of this unique country.